 - Provide tenant-based rental assistance

-- The 2019 Annual Action Plan (Draft) Report is the Orange County HOME Consortium’s annual plan for using HOME funds to address priority housing needs in the county.
+- The 2020-2025 Consolidated Plan is the Orange County HOME Consortium’s five-year plan for using HOME and other funds to address priority housing needs in the county.
+Other associated documents include:

 Orange County’s HOME funding applications are accepted once a year and are reviewed by the Collaborative, who provide a recommended funding plan is reviewed for approval by each jurisdiction in the spring of every year.

-Applications for the FY20-21 HOME program are due to the Orange County Department of Housing and Community Development by 4:00 PM on February 17, 2020.
-Click here to view the scorecard used to assess each application.
+Applications for the FY21-22 HOME program were due to the Orange County Department of Housing and Community Development by 5:00 PM on February 26, 2021.
+See below for application materials